TiwiFlix/tiwiflix-docs/src/pages/connect-guide/index.md

 ### Choose a Wallet

-Select a cryptocurrency wallet that is compatible with the TIWIFLIX.
+Select a cryptocurrency wallet that is compatible with the TiwiFlix.
 Common choices include MetaMask, Trust Wallet, or any other wallet that supports Binance Smart Chain Blockchain Network.

 ### Install the Wallet